k2-fsa/sherpa/docs/source/onnx/ios/build-sherpa-onnx-swift.rst

 The reason for the above error is that we have not provided the pre-trained model yet.

-The file `ViewController.swift <https://github.com/k2-fsa/sherpa-ncnn/blob/master/ios-swift/SherpaNcnn/SherpaNcnn/ViewController.swift>`_
+The file `ViewController.swift <https://github.com/k2-fsa/sherpa-onnx/blob/master/ios-swift/SherpaOnnx/SherpaOnnx/ViewController.swift#L88>`_
-pre-selects the pre-trained model to be :ref:`sherpa-ncnn-mixed-english-chinese-conv-emformer-model`, shown in the screenshot below:
+pre-selects the pre-trained model to be :ref:`sherpa-onnx-streaming-zipformer-bilingual-zh-en-2023-02-20`, shown in the screenshot below:

   .. figure:: ./pic/pre-trained-model-1.png